 I asked Claude to build a music player while I cleaned my basement

 I have a large local music library.
-Folders organized the way I want them, cover art in the right places, everything on local storage.
+The folders are organized the way I want them. with cover art in the right places and everything on local storage.

 I listen to a lot of records where I want to write something down: what I think about an album, what this song reminds me of, something about the recording I want to remember.
 I'd been keeping these in Obsidian or similar, but having the notes right with the music is better.

-After those ten minutes of searching, I thought: I could probably just vibe code this.
+After searching online a little bit, I thought: I could probably just vibe code this!
 So I described what I wanted to Claude Code and asked it to build one while I cleaned my basement.
+It is called Open Reel.

 What I asked for